Zaravira/LH_SVDroneDesyncFix/README.md

 # Installing
 Simply grab the .dll from the release and stick it into steam\steamapps\common\Star Valor\BepInEx\plugins folder.
 You'll have to install BepInEx first if you haven't already though.

+# Credit
+This mod was made using MartinC's defensive attack drone mod, which partially fixed the desync issue with attack drones by accident.
+Although none of the code of the original mod remains, it gave me a good starting point by showing me how to change drone behaviour.